KamilMilewski/tb_refactor_blog/part_I.md

   end
 ```

-Details of business logic contained here are really not that important, but we have a few points worth noting:
+Details of the business logic contained here are really not that important, but we have a few points worth noting:
 - we have flow control based on exceptions:
 ```ruby
 raise JoiningBlockedError unless can_join?